- What is Digital Marketing

 Can I reapply next year if I am not accepted into the program?

 Yes.
 You will receive a letter advising additional courses you need to take or other ways to strengthen your application for the next time you apply.

 Is there a required sequence of courses I should take?

-No. However, certain courses are beneficial to take before others.
-The Program Manager will help you develop an educational plan so you gain the most benefit from each course.
+Certain courses are required to be taken before others.
+Our Program Manager will help you develop an educational plan so you gain the most benefit from each course.